omni/tokenbridge/CONFIGURATION.md

 ORACLE_HOME_TO_FOREIGN_CHECK_SENDER | If set to `true`, instructs the oracle to do an extra check for transaction origin in the block/allowance list. `false` by default. | `true` / `false`
 ORACLE_ALWAYS_RELAY_SIGNATURES | If set to `true`, the oracle will always relay signatures even if it was not the last who finilized the signatures collecting process.
 The default is `false`. | `true` / `false`
 ORACLE_RPC_REQUEST_TIMEOUT | Timeout in milliseconds for a single RPC request.
 Default value is `ORACLE_*_RPC_POLLING_INTERVAL * 2`. | integer
+ORACLE_SHUTDOWN_SERVICE_URL | Optional external URL to some other service/monitor/configuration manager that controls the remote shutdown process.
+GET request should return `application/json` message with the following schema: `{ shutdown: true/false }`. | URL
+ORACLE_SHUTDOWN_SERVICE_POLLING_INTERVAL | Optional interval in milliseconds used to request the side RPC node or external shutdown service.
+Default is 120000. | integer
+ORACLE_SIDE_RPC_URL | Optional HTTPS URL(s) for communication with the external shutdown service or side RPC nodes, used for shutdown manager activities.
+Several URLs can be specified, delimited by spaces.
+If the connection to one of these nodes is lost the next URL is used for connection. | URL(s)
+ORACLE_SHUTDOWN_CONTRACT_ADDRESS | Optional contract address in the side chain accessible through `ORACLE_SIDE_RPC_URL`, where the method passed in `ORACLE_SHUTDOWN_CONTRACT_METHOD` is implemented. | `address`
+ORACLE_SHUTDOWN_CONTRACT_METHOD | Method signature to be used in the side chain to identify the current shutdown status.
+Method should return boolean.
+Default value is `isShutdown()`. | `function signature`

 ## UI configuration